43 Most Powerful Bible Verses About Protection and Safety

 Fear thou not; for I am with thee: be not dismayed; for I am thy God: I will strengthen thee; yea, I will help thee; yea, I will uphold thee with the right hand of my righteousness.
 Behold, all they that were incensed against thee shall be ashamed and confounded: they shall be as nothing; and they that strive with thee shall perish.
 Thou shalt seek them, and shalt not find them, even them that contended with thee: they that war against thee shall be as nothing, and as a thing of nought.

-God knows that often, we become anxious and worried, and remind us not to fear.
-And if we keep our trust in Him, He will, in turn, deal with our foes.
+God knows that we often become anxious and worried, and He reminds us not to fear.
+If we keep our trust in Him, He will, in turn, deal with our foes.
+This passage is a beautiful cascade of promises: strength, help, and upholding.
+God doesn't just offer one layer of protection—He surrounds us completely.

 Finally, my brethren, be strong in the Lord, and in the power of his might.
 Put on the whole armour of God, that ye may be able to stand against the wiles of the devil.
 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
 Wherefore take unto you the whole armour of God, that ye may be able to withstand in the evil day, and having done all, to stand.
 Stand therefore, having your loins girt about with truth, and having on the breastplate of righteousness; And your feet shod with the preparation of the gospel of peace;